HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness: Problem Statement and Assumptions

 \section{Problem Statement and Assumptions}

-We study sequential grasp-conditioned dexterous manipulation in which a ``task'' consists of a sequence of two ``subtasks,'' ${g^{(1)} \to g^{(2)}}$, where the second must be completed while maintaining control of the first.
-We assume that the first subtask $g^{(1)}$ is to grasp an object and that the second subtask $g^{(2)}$ must preserve the initial grasp.
+We study sequential grasp-conditioned dexterous manipulation in which a ``task'' consists of two ``subtasks,'' ${g^{(1)} \to g^{(2)}}$, where the second must be completed while maintaining the first.
+We assume that the first subtask $g^{(1)}$ is to grasp an object and second subtask $g^{(2)}$ must preserve the initial grasp.
 The goal is for a robot to autonomously compose and execute both subtasks.
-We assume a single-arm robot with a four-fingered hand, such as the LEAP Hand~\cite{shaw2023leaphand} and available state-based observations.
-We assume that the scene contains at least two objects within reachable range of the robot.
+We assume a single-arm robot with a four-fingered hand, such as the LEAP Hand~\cite{shaw2023leaphand} and state-based observations.
+We assume that the scene contains at least two objects reachable by the robot.